HIV. PR bleeding, distended abdomen, US showed multiple hepatic lesions. Colorectal cancer?

 0 images remaining

-There is a 6 cm x 4 cm mass in the right atrium consistent with tumour thrombus.
+There is a 6 cm x 4 cm mass in the right atrium consistent with tumor thrombus.
 A small pericardial effusion is noted.
-Incompletely imaged there is an expansion of a left lower lobe pulmonary vessel by a low density filling defect, also consistent with tumour thrombus.
-As this vessel is located next to the left interior pulmonary vein, the tumour thrombus is almost certainly located within a pulmonary artery.
+Incompletely imaged there is an expansion of a left lower lobe pulmonary vessel by a low density filling defect, also consistent with tumor thrombus.
+As this vessel is located next to the left interior pulmonary vein, the tumor thrombus is almost certainly located within a pulmonary artery.
 Urgent echocardiography recommended

 Multiple mass lesions are demonstrated within the hepatic parenchyma with the largest lying in segment 2 and this appears to have several associated mass lesions adjacent to it.
 The largest mass has an area of central hypodensity whereas the other mass lesions do not.
 This may represent evidence of central necrosis.